Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 ```

 ## 3.7 Retrieving unencrypted data from TRADE-Chain
-To retrieve data from the blockchain, use `post /api/v1/get_data_sawtooth` and pass the Sawtooth transaction id of the  transaction.
+To retrieve unencrypted data from TRADE-Chain, use `post /api/v1/get_data_sawtooth` and pass the Sawtooth transaction id of the  transaction.
 ```
 {
 "primechain_sawtooth_tx_id": "a31075ee02e17c73b520c3a379880e936a011a702fe412a5e4da0d02300b90623b442e627774671d542565c642d4aa246545faaedaecde16cfa5d979be231e62"